codengine/SOTFEdit/README.md

 - Edit Influences of Players towards Kelvin and Virginia
 - Modify Virginias equipped items
 - Change Virginias and Kelvins outfits
+- Spawn an army of Virginias and Kelvins
 - Several experiments
 - Revive Virginia & Kelvin
 - Set stats for Virginia & Kelvin